Most interesting landmarks of Eritrea

 Described landmarks of Eritrea[travelers-map height=320px cats=eritrea]

 Eritrea differs from most African countries regarding its landmarks.
-Contrary to most African countries here are few breathtaking natural landmarks but – huge variety of excellent man made landmarks.
+Contrary to most African countries here are few breathtaking natural landmarks but – a huge variety of excellent man-made landmarks.
 Highlights of Eritrea are:

 - Two cities with historical architecture – Asmara and Massawa.
-Both cities are a true surprise – Asmara is one of world’s best examples of Art Deco urban planning and architecture and Massawa is amazing monument of Ottoman urban planning and architecture.
+Both cities are a true surprise – Asmara is one of the world’s best examples of Art Deco urban planning and architecture and Massawa is an amazing monument of Ottoman urban planning and architecture.

 - Ancient and prehistoric cave art.
 The list of caves with old paintings in Eritrea exceeds 70, some of them contain truly outstanding examples of art.
 Most often the true meaning of these drawings is not understood by contemporary people.

 - Ancient and prehistoric settlements.
-The economical and political importance of Eritrea was much higher in antiquity than now.
+The economic and political importance of Eritrea was much higher in antiquity than now.
 Millenia ago here were located lively trade cities – not all of them have been rediscovered yet.

 Featured: Massawa Old City